 Once the review is completed, the PI/PD will complete the revised budget and any other documentation required by the funding agency.
 The revised documents will then be reviewed by the ORGSP, endorsed by the appropriate vice president, and will then be forwarded to the funding agency.

-Post Award Policies and Procedures
+Post-Award Policies and Procedures

 Notification of Grant AwardOnce the PI/PD has been officially notified of a grant award, he/she must notify the ORGSP immediately.
 No work on the grant can be done until an account number is assigned and obtained through Accounting Services.

-The PI/PD should bring copies of the grant award and all documentation to the Director of Grants as well as submitting it electronically using Western's Online Grant Management System.
+The PI/PD should bring copies of the grant award and all documentation to the Director of Grants as well as submitting it electronically using Missouri Western's Online Grant Management System.

 Among the activities to be completed might be: 1) finalizing any negotiations with the funding agency, 2) obtaining signatures on the acceptance letter and returning it to the funding agent, and 3) providing copies of the acceptance letter and final proposal to Accounting Services.

-Grant AccountsOnce the PI/PD, department chair, and dean have been notified that the award acceptance process has been completed then the account number will be assigned and project activities may begin.
+Grant AccountsOnce the PI/PD department chair and dean have been notified that the award acceptance process has been completed then the account number will be assigned and project activities may begin.
 The PI is responsible for initiating the creation of a SCT Banner account form

 Starting up the ProjectThe ORGSP and Accounting Services are now ready to do their part in monitoring your project.
-Keep in mind that the award is to Western, and the institution holds ultimate responsibility for programmatic and budgetary compliance within the grant award conditions.
+Keep in mind that the award is to Missouri Western, and the institution holds ultimate responsibility for programmatic and budgetary compliance within the grant award conditions.
 Following are several general rules governing the expenditure of grant funds:

 Allowable ExpendituresThe same policies and procedures that apply to spending institutional monies apply to grant monies (e.g., state travel regulation, purchasing requirements, salary increase limitations, etc.).
-In addition, may expenses are not allowed to be charged to Federal Grants.
+In addition, many expenses are not allowed to be charged to Federal Grants.
 Those limitations are listed in 2 CFR Part 220.

 Timeliness of ExpendituresExpenditures incurred outside of the stated award period will not be reimbursed.
 The PI/PD must work with Accounting Services to spend out or encumber funds before the end of the funding period.

 Spending Across Budget LinesEach agency has its own rules regarding flexibility within the four main budgetary categories (personnel, operating expenses, capital expenditures, and indirect costs).
-The guidelines of the funding agency supersede Western policy.
+The guidelines of the funding agency supersede Missouri Western policy.
 The Director of Grants will advise you on the steps to be taken when a revision in your financial plan becomes necessary.

 Expense Remittance and ReconciliationThe PI/PD is responsible for the completion and submission of all paperwork related to project expenditures.
 If the PI/PD has obtained a procurement card from Accounting Services, then they are responsible for completion of the monthly transaction log.
 If the PI/PD is using personal forms of payment for project equipment, then they must submit a remittance form and itemized receipts to Accounting Services for reimbursement.
 The ORGSP and Accounting Services will maintain all of this documentation for audit purposes.

 Project Fund AccountingWhile some projects are able to request funds for administrative or clerical support, others are not.
 For the PI/PD without project funded clerical staff, the secretary in their department is essential to the efficient administration of the project budget.
 Departmental administrative assistants are often familiar with the forms and processes involved in spending funds.
-This departmental contribution of administrative clerical staff time is part of the institutional support that is implied by Western’s acceptance of a grant or contract.
+This departmental contribution of administrative clerical staff time is part of the institutional support that is implied by Missouri Western’s acceptance of a grant or contract.

 Modification of Grant

 Sometimes it is necessary to modify a grant in regard to either the proposed activities or adjustments to the budget.
 While each agency has its own rules regarding flexibility within the four main budgetary categories (personnel, operating expenses, capital expenditures, and indirect costs), modifications or amendments to a previously approved proposal often require the authorization of the funding agency and the appropriate vice president.
 It is the responsibility of the PI/PD to ascribe to the requirements of the funding agency when making modifications.
-In this regard, the guidelines of the funding agency may supersede Western policy.
+In this regard, the guidelines of the funding agency may supersede Missouri Western policy.
 While some budget changes may not require a formal proposal amendment, it is necessary to notify the funding agency before making changes in key personnel or scope of work.
 The Director of Grants will advise the PI/PD on the steps to be taken when a revision in your financial plan becomes necessary.